What Can Be Donated?

 Congenital heart disease

-Many heart transplant recipients lead long and productive lives.
+Many heart transplant recipients lead long and productive lives after transplant.

 Chronic obstructive pulmonary disease